AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/CAEX_CLASSModel_TagNames/CAEXOBJECT.md

 CAEX_CLASSModel_TagNames.CAEXOBJECT Field
 =========================================
-AutomationML 2.1 APIThe Type Name of any CAEXObject.
+The Type Name of any CAEXObject.
 The CAEX-Wrapper is [CAEXObject][1].

   **Namespace:**  [Aml.Engine.CAEX][2]
   **Assembly:**  AML.Engine (in AML.Engine.dll)